These five silver frequent flyer cards give you airport lounge access

 Closer to home, Qantas offers Silver members one complimentary Qantas Club invitation that can be used at most Qantas-operated international business lounges and domestic Qantas Clubs.

-Single entry passes aren't able to be used at the Los Angeles and Perth International Transit T3 lounges – nor at Singapore until that lounge's overcrowding issues are alleviated – but are welcome in places such as Hong Kong and London.
+Single entry passes aren't able to be used in Los Angeles, but are welcome in places such as Hong Kong and London when departing on a Qantas flight number.

 Also read: Qantas Singapore Lounge no longer accepts Qantas Club passes